 Another popular one is 'Batman: Year One'.
 It's so well - liked because it gives a fresh take on Batman's origin.
 It shows his early days as a detective and how he started to build his reputation in Gotham.
 It has great art that really brings the story to life.
 And the story is written in a way that makes you feel like you're really there in Gotham with Batman.

-Some of the great ones include 'The Dark Knight Returns' which redefined Batman in a darker, more gritty way.
-'Batman: Year One' that tells his origin story superbly.
-And 'Arkham Asylum: A Serious House on Serious Earth' for its psychological exploration of the characters.
+Some of the top Batman graphic novels include 'The Dark Knight Returns' by Frank Miller.
+It's a classic that redefined Batman in a darker, more gritty way.
+Another is 'Batman: Year One' which tells the origin story in a great way.
+'Arkham Asylum: A Serious House on Serious Earth' is also highly regarded for its psychological exploration of the characters.

-Some of the top ones could be 'The Dark Knight Returns' by Frank Miller.
-It redefined Batman in a darker, more aged and gritty way.
-Another is 'Batman: Year One' which tells the origin story of Batman in a very engaging manner.
-'Arkham Asylum: A Serious House on Serious Earth' is also great, with its psychological exploration of the characters.
+Some of the well - known ones are 'The Dark Knight Returns' by Frank Miller.
+It's a classic that redefined Batman in a darker, more gritty way.
+Another is 'Batman: Year One' which tells the origin story in a great way.